 Expensive Electrical Safety Violations

 The National Electrical Code is not just an encyclopedic list of suggestions for wiring and other electric components.
 It's the law.
 Most municipalities require permits for home improvement projects, including inspections by licensed electrical inspectors whenever applicable.
-If they find code violations, expect them to keep visiting you until are in compliance - or face potentially hefty fines.
+If they find code violations, expect them to keep visiting until you are in compliance - or face potentially hefty fines.

 The code is also a reasonable safety standard.
 Established by the National Fire Protection Association, code requirements all ensure a building and its components are safer.
 Before starting any project that might involve electric wiring, check local codes and regulations.
 In some areas, only a licensed electrician is allowed to do any electric work.